mk-fg/nflog-zmq-pcap-pipe/README.md

-pcap-zmq-pipe: Tool to send pcap stream/dump over network (0mq) for real-time (or close to) analysis
+pcap-zmq-pipe: tool to send pcap stream/dump over network (0mq) for real-time (or close to) analysis
 --------------------

 Simple script to allow selective dumping of packets with iptables/ulogd2 or